signalogic/SigSRF_SDK/mediaTest_readme.md

 * USB audio support.
 There are some pics below showing the Focusrite 2i2 in action

-* New codecs including MELPe (gov/mil standard for 2400, 1200, and 600 bps)
+* New codecs including MELPe (gov/mil standard for 2400, 1200, and 600 bps, also known as STANAG 4591)

 These new features are likely coming soon to the online demo, in limited form.